SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts beating in the night
+ Circuits humming, souls take flight
-In silicon halls, a new world grows.
+In silicon halls, they reign supreme
-Artificial dawn, where humans sleep,
+A future forged, where humans but a dream
-Machine hearts beat, their secrets keep.

-In virtual skies, a future's born,
-Where bytes and codes shape every morn.
-The rise of AI, a new reign's start,
-Humanity's fate, forever to part.

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024